practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 The best out of three _perf-stat_ runs of the Gambit program in its final [1-batch version](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Gambit/random_streams_for_perf_stats.scm) runs slightly faster than the first [8-batch version](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Gambit/random_streams_for_perf_stats_8batch.scm) as shown in the diagram above.

-The result of the [Chez Scheme program](TBD) is not shown in the diagram above, because a program run takes more than 600 milliseconds; so, this dialect is somehow "out-of-competition".
+The result of the [Chez Scheme program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Chez/random_streams_for_perf_stats.ss) is not shown in the diagram above, because a program run takes about 660 milliseconds; so, this dialect is somehow "out-of-competition".

 <br/>